 The Ash Wednesday Storm and Hurricane Hazel in 1954 remain (and hopefully will continue to remain) the two storms us Outer Bankers compare new coastal storms to that affect our beloved coast.
 Fortunately, the Outer Banks was spared of any major tropical storms during the 2013 hurricane season and we’ve had a relatively calm winter so far.

-I came across this striking vintage photo taken in Kitty Hawk, North Carolina during the storm and thought it might me interesting to share some quick facts about the weather system with our followers who aren’t locals, or are too young to remember the nor’easter of 1962 that’s forever in the minds of area historians.
+I came across this striking vintage photo taken in Kitty Hawk, North Carolina during the storm and thought it may be interesting to some of our followers to share some quick facts about the historic storm who aren’t locals, or are too young to remember the nor’easter of 1962 that’s forever in the minds of area historians.

 Facts about the Ash Wednesday Storm